cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 ## Define a deployment

 A `deployment` specifies a set of resources that are deployed together.
 An `api` makes our implementation available as a web service that can serve real-time predictions.
-This configuration will deploy the implementation specified in `predictor.py`:
+Cortex will configure your `deployment` and your `api` according to the instructions passed to it via a `cortex.yaml` configuration file.
+Create the following `cortex.yaml` to deploy the implementation specified in `predictor.py`:

 ```yaml
 # cortex.yaml